An Introduction to the Browser Rendering Pipeline<!-- --> | <!-- -->Web Performance Tips

 As web developers, it's important to understand that our favorite CSS, HTML, React components, etc. cannot present themselves visually to the user until the browser completes these phases.

-Consider how to measure frame paint time next!
+Consider how to measure frame paint time next, or go deeper into Browser Rendering with Layers and Compositing.

 That's all for this tip!
 Thanks for reading!
 Discover more similar tips matching Browser Internals.